utdrmac/mydumper/README-streaming.md

 ## Memory budget subsystem

+There are two independent local memory "budgets"; one on mydumper, and one on myloader.
+The binary protocol has no ACK, in other words, there is no communication between the two programs.

+### mydumper

+On the `mydumper` side, workers enqueue multiplexed `DATA` frames without waiting for a per-file ACK from myloader, therefore, a separate budget on mydumper provides memory protection.
+Mydumper writes the values of the parameters `chunk-filesize`, and `stream-budget-mb` to the initial metadata file sent to myloader.

+### myloader

-On the `myloader` side, after the streaming protocol sends an entire file, it is kept in RAM (`stream_mem_files`) instead of writing to disk.
+On the `myloader` side, after the streaming protocol receives an entire file, it is kept in RAM (`stream_mem_files`) instead of writing to disk.
 Without a memory limit, a fast receive thread could queue far more data in memory than loader threads can process into MySQL.
-On the mydumper side, workers enqueue multiplexed `DATA` frames without waiting for a per-file ACK from myloader, so a separate budget on mydumper provides memory protection.

-There are two independent local budgets; one on mydumper, and one on myloader.
-The binary protocol has no ACK, in other words, there is no communication between the two programs.
+By default, myloader's memory budget is 512MB.

+Myloader calculates a recommended budget by comparing mydumper's budget / chunk size to the number of threads.
+If the budget on myloader is too small, a warning will be displayed, and the budget will be auto-size up.
+The user can override this behavior by setting an explicit `--stream-budget-mb` on myloader.
+A warning will still be displayed if there isn't enough budget to match the incoming stream.

+Example: mydumper chunk-size=100MB, stream-budget-mb=256MB. myloader threads=8, stream-budget-mb=128MB.
+Recommended myloader budget: (128 / 100) = 1.28.
+This is how many effective threads myloader can process.
+Since this is less than 8, a warning is displayed, and the myloader budget is auto-scaled up to (8 * 100MB) = 800MB

 ### How it works